-The conversation takes place in connection with Rikke Luther's exhibition and project Mud in the Earth System, which is shown at Astrid Noack's Atelier from 3 November until 3 December 2023.
+The conversation took place in connection with Rikke Luther’s exhibition and project Mud in the Earth System, which was on show at Astrid Noack’s Atelier between 3 November until 3 December 2023.

 ABOUT THE EXHIBITION

 Mud in the Earth System is Rikke Luther’s exhibition at Astrid Noack’s Atelier (ANA), which is part of Rikke Luther’s post.doc. project, hosted by Art Hub Copenhagen, and also part of Rikke Luther’s participation in NAARCA – a Scottish-Nordic collaboration, which AHC is a partner in – that works to create long-term collaborations on research, institutional changes, and public education with a focus on climate action.

 Mud in the Earth System follows up on and further develops Rikke Luther’s The New Mud, which was shown in ANA in 2021.
 In the first exhibition, Luther highlighted through a series of research-based works how new unpredictable weather caused by climate change – related to human activities – creates new unpredictable mud.
 In this second exhibition, Luther continues her extended investigations of mud movements.